 One of the most challenging tasks for embedded software developers is creating a test environment that ticks all of the boxes.
 Embedded testing with simulation is uniquely positioned to address some of those requirements, including:

 The argument that a simulator will be available before the hardware, allowing users to start early with development and testing is well established.
-What VLAB equips users to do is enhance Virtual Platform (VP) simulations with:
+What VLAB equips users to do is enhance virtual environments with:

 The result is a test environment that is available for:

 The driver to create a test environment, is to understand and validate the behaviour of a system.
 To achieve that, you need to be able to observe and analyse.
-When you run simulations in VLAB, you open up access to information simply not available in the equivalent hardware environment.
+In VLAB, you open up access to information not available in the equivalent hardware environment.
 Combinations of software, hardware and user defined probe points can produce tracing in the output format that makes sense, be it graphical, interactive or raw output for later processing.

-As you saw in the above video, Fault Injection through simulation and the possibilities it opens for testing are invaluable.
+As seen in the video above, Fault Injection through simulation and the possibilities it opens for testing are invaluable.
 Test equipment is expensive, as is the time required to maintain it, which naturally discourages testing of fault handling code.

 In some cases, trying to deterministically create the conditions that product requirements call for is just not feasible.
 VLAB puts the power in user’s hands, with scriptable control shaping seemingly impossible scenarios that ensure code coverage.